Member Resources Coordinator

 - c.
-Work directly with the BSC Mental Health Consultant to provide unit-level managers and members with proactive trainings on how to identify and respond to such issues and coordinate appropriate response, resources, and follow-up for specific member concerns.
+In collaboration with the Member Education Coordinator, work directly with the external organizations and experts to provide unit-level managers and members with proactive trainings on how to identify and respond to such issues and coordinate appropriate response, resources, and follow-up for specific member concerns.

 - d.
 Strives to be accessible to all BSC members/managers and works to increase communication and visibility, (e.g. by potentially holding office hours, attending house dinners/councils, attending monthly manager meetings, etc.).

-- 8. Implements specific plans for organizational readiness in emergency planning and preparedness.
+- 8. Under the direction of the Cooperative Experience Manager, implements specific plans for organizational readiness in emergency planning and preparedness.